patrickbucher/learning-powershell/README.md

 Members of the type _ScriptProperty_ are added dynamically by the running PowerShell process.

+Collections of objects can be sorted by a property:

+    > Get-Process | Sort-Object -Property CPU
+    > Get-Process | Sort-Object -Property CPU,ID -Descending

+Properties can be extracted from objects:

+    > Get-Process | Select-Object -Property Name,ID,CPU

+Filter collections by the objects' properties:

+    > Get-Process | Where-Object -Property Name -Eq -Value dotnet
+    > Get-Process | Where-Object -Property Name -Like -Value pw*
+    > Get-Process | Where-Object -Property CPU -GT -Value 10

+The original objects (e.g. processes) are converted into generic `PSObject` instances by such commands, which come with their own rules for output.

 # Miscellaneous

 - Powershell 5.1 is called "Windows PowerShell" and has the binary `powershell.exe` and a blue background by default.